DanWhalen/egp_scribe/README.md

 # TECHNICAL NOTE
 'egp_scribe.py' is available for download from this repo.
-However, the .exe version of that script is not included in this repo, due to file size limitations.
+However, a .exe version of that script is not included in this repo, due to file size limitations.

 It is recommended that you download 'egp_scribe.py' from this repo, then use the Python pyinstaller library to create a .exe version of the .py file.